How CreditShield Works

 Your Rights Under Federal Law

 The United States has a robust framework of federal consumer protection laws that govern credit reporting, debt collection, and lending practices.
-CreditShield analyzes your credit report against all of the following statutes to identify every possible dispute angle.
+The CreditShield Toolkit includes letter types grounded in the following statutes — so you can cite the right law for each situation.

 FCRA -- Fair Credit Reporting Act